RobotWebTools/rclnodejs/README.md

 ## Build Module

 Before you build the module, you should make sure the ROS2 environments were loaded.
-You can check if the `AMENT_PREFIX_PATH` environment variable was set:
+You can check if the `COLCON_PREFIX_PATH` environment variable was set:

-* For Windows: `echo %AMENT_PREFIX_PATH%` in the command prompt.
+* For Windows: `echo %COLCON_PREFIX_PATH%` in the command prompt.

-* For Linux and macOS: `echo $AMENT_PREFIX_PATH` in the terminal.
+* For Linux and macOS: `echo $COLCON_PREFIX_PATH` in the terminal.

-If the `AMENT_PREFIX_PATH` is unset, you should load the ROS2 environments:
+If the `COLCON_PREFIX_PATH` is unset, you should load the ROS2 environments:

 * For Windows, open the command prompt and run